Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Sled #2: Linear Rail DIY Design

 Taking these rails one step further, they can be made to work for the sled as well.
-Simply pair a longer set of rails with a shorter pair.
+Pair a longer set of rails with a shorter pair.
 Then attach a pre-fabricated router plate and custom handles.

 Sled #3: Rail Kit Only